syntheticlol/Memory/README.md

-# Python Memory Management Tool using Cython (ctypes)
+# Python Memory Management Tool using ctypes

-This Python script provides a simple tool for managing memory using Cython (ctypes), a foreign function library for Python.
+This Python script provides a simple tool for managing memory using ctypes, a foreign function library for Python.
 It includes functionality for both memory allocation and deallocation, leveraging the Python C API.

 ## Features